 In 2006, the FDA approved Gardasil for use, one of the two HPV vaccines currently on the market.
-Just three short years later, Cervavix, another HPV vaccine, was approved, and put on the market.
-The releases of these vaccines were immediately met with outrage by many parents who claimed that the vaccine promoted sexual promiscuity.
+Just three short years later, Cervavix, another HPV vaccine was approved, and put on the market.
+The releases of these vaccines were immediately met with outrage by many parents who claimed that the vaccine promoted sexually promiscuity.
 Most recently, the vaccine has gained public attention in the GOP Presidential campaign trail.

 So what do we do?
-Should there be a nationwide order for all young girls to receive the vaccine?
+Should there be a nationwide mandate for all young girls to receive the vaccine?
 Why should anyone have to face the risk of getting cancer when there are preventable measures that can be taken?

 I think at the heart of this debate is something very personal.
 Cancer isn’t like the other diseases that vaccines help prevent, this is cancer we’re talking about here.
 We’re talking about our daughters’ futures.
 I have friends that have lost so much of their cervixes that they are unable to have children of their own.
 A vaccine that is said to prevent cervical cancer coupled with routine pap smears could allow us to eventually stop the spread of the disease.

 But, should it be mandated?
-I have to say "no" to this one.
-I think this vaccine is different from others because the disease it is associated with is caused by sexual activity.
+I have to say no to this one.
+I think that this vaccine is different from others because the disease it is associated with is caused by sexual activity.
 For many families, this causes a big problem.
 Why would they want to get their young daughters vaccinated when they are trying to teach abstinence and saving themselves for marriage?

 The decision is a personal one that parents are perfectly capable of making.
 They know what is best for their family and their children.
-I will even go as far as to say I think young women should be able to receive the vaccine without their parents consent at a clinic.
+I will even go as far as to say that I think young women should be able to receive the vaccine without their parents consent at a clinic.